Now Reading:

 3. Deadways (Cebu)

 Hailing from the Queen City, Deadways pieces are clean and echo the beauty of modern tattoo culture.
-They center on death for their iconographies which breathes life into their clothing.
-Ranging from lighters to pullovers, this brand innovates without compromising their bold attitude.
+They center on death for their iconographies, which breathes life into their clothing.
+Ranging from lighters to pullovers, Deadways innovates without compromising their bold attitude.

 4. Bad Milk (Metro Manila)

 Streetwear is often unisex or just for men.
-The style movement often has women as a second to none in their priority list.
-Bad Milk Clothing is a local brand that says “screw that s—t.”
-The brand has the female concept in mind 24/7.
+The style movement often has women as second to none in their priority list.
+Bad Milk is a local clothing brand that says “screw that s—t.”
+Bad Milk has the female concept in mind 24/7.
 Their style ranges from loud prints to crude pastel drawings.
 Uniting femininity with urban aesthetics, the brand proves that street cred doesn’t care about gender roles.

 5. Revere (Davao)

 This Davao-based streetwear brand unites punk and urban sensibilities with their pieces.
-Known for their provocative pieces, every collection that they release is a wearable statement.
+Known for their provocative pieces, every collection they release is a wearable statement.
 Their color scheme and prints are as loud as they are eye-catching.
-Whether it’s about sexual exploration or a commentary on our country’s War on Drugs, this brand is not afraid to speak up.
+Whether it’s about sexual exploration or a commentary on our country’s war on drugs, Revere is not afraid to speak up.
 All their pieces start a conversation that needs to be had.

-The brand made by a bunch of nobodies.
-Nobody Clothing is the result of making the idea the heart and not the people behind it.
-From shirts to handmade coats, the streetwear brand makes art wearable, but never makes anything empty.
-Tackling one’s roots, chasing victories, and staying true to your art —these are what Nobody stands for.
-It also what makes them unique from the rest.
+The brand made by a bunch of nobodies, Nobody is the result of making the idea the heart and not the people behind it.
+From shirts to handmade coats, the streetwear brand makes art wearable but never makes anything empty.
+Tackling one’s roots, chasing victories, and staying true to your art—these are what Nobody stands for.
+It’s also what makes them unique from the rest.

 7. Modern Dark (Bulacan)